Clodagh Rodgers: Eurovision

-By this time Rodgers had become a TV star and household name.
-In 1970 she was asked to represent the UK in the 1971 Eurovision Song Contest in Dublin.
-According to John Kennedy O'Connor's The Eurovision Song Contest – The Official History, part of the reasoning behind the BBC's invitation was their concern over the reaction the UK entrant would get on the stage from the Irish public.
-As a Catholic Northern Irishwoman, she received death threats from the IRA, who regarded her as a traitor, as a result of her appearing for the UK.
+Rodgers became a television star and a household name and in 1970, she was asked to represent the UK in the 1971 Eurovision Song Contest in Dublin.
+The BBC were concerned over the reaction the UK entrant would get on the stage from the Irish public.
+As a Roman Catholic female from Northern Ireland, she received death threats from the IRA who regarded her as a traitor, as a result of her appearing for the UK.

-Heralded by two separate front-cover features on the BBC listing's magazine, the Radio Times, Rodgers appeared as the resident guest on It's Cliff Richard, a prime-time variety show hosted by Cliff Richard on BBC One from January 1971, performing one shortlisted song a week for six weeks, followed by a performance of all six on week seven and with a repeat of the six songs immediately after.
+Heralded by two separate front-cover features on the BBC listing's magazine, the Radio Times, Rodgers appeared as the resident guest on It's Cliff Richard, a prime-time variety show hosted by Cliff Richard on BBC1 from January 1971, performing one shortlisted song a week for six weeks, followed by a performance of all six on week seven and with a repeat of the six songs immediately after.
 Viewers would normally have been asked to send in postcard votes for their favourites, but because of a postal strike, regional juries decided the winner, with "Jack in the Box", written by John Worsley and David Myers, being named the winner the following week.

-For the first time in the Eurovision Song Contest, broadcasters were required to prepare a 'preview' video of the song for broadcast in all the participating Eurovision countries to help promote the songs before the big night.
+For the first time in the Eurovision Song Contest, broadcasters were required to prepare a 'preview' video of the song for broadcast in all the participating Eurovision countries to help promote the songs before the contest.
 For the performance in Dublin, Rodgers wore a pink frilly top and spangled hot pants.
 She finished in fourth place, behind Monaco, Spain and Germany.

-It was the first time since 1966 that the UK had not placed first or second.
-After Eurovision, the single reached number 4 on the UK Singles Chart, her third and last UK Top 10 success.
+After Eurovision, the single reached #4 on the UK Singles Chart, her third UK Top 10 success.
 It remains her most famous hit.
+The record was also successful all over Europe.

 At Eurovision, Rodgers' sister Lavinia joined The Breakaways as her four backing vocalists.
-In 1982, Lavinia and brother Louis attempted to represent the UK in the contest with 'Every Day of My Life' as part of the group 'Good Looks', but finished second to Bardo in A Song For Europe.
+Lavinia was almost part of a backing group called Three’s a Crowd.
+In 1982, Lavinia and brother Louis attempted to represent the UK in the contest with "Every Day of My Life" as part of the group Good Looks, but finished second to Bardo in the A Song For Europe contest.